APPLY TO BECOME A PUPPY RAISER TODAY! More info.

 3. to aid transitioning by keeping the partnership moving.

-2. A full multi-disciplinary report showing a diagnosis of autism must be included with the application.
+2. A full Assessment of Need (AON) report showing a diagnosis of autism must be included with the application.

-3. The multi-disciplinary report must recommend that your child should attend an ASD Unit or specialised school.
-(Note: your child does not have to be attending an ASU Unit or specialised school but the report does have to recommend it.)
+3. The AON report must recommend that your child should attend an ASD Unit or specialised school.
+(Note: your child does not have to be attending an ASU Unit or specialised school, but the report does have to recommend it.)

-4. A commitment that one parent/guardian will be at home with the dog for most of the time, and not leave the Assistance Dog on its own for more than 2-3 hours per day.
+4. A commitment that one parent/guardian will be at home with the dog for most of the time and not leave the Assistance Dog on its own for more than 2-3 hours per day - in other words, both parents cannot work full-time.

 5. A fully enclosed garden that is safe for a dog to toilet and play in each day.